30 Best Things to Do in Portugal: A Complete Guide for 2025

 Explore the castle’s crumbling walls and towers, which provide panoramic views of the Sintra mountains and the Atlantic Ocean.
 The castle’s strategic position and historical significance make it a fascinating destination for history buffs and nature lovers.

-12. Stroll through Óbidos’ medieval town
+11. Stroll through Óbidos’ medieval old town

 As you explore Óbidos, you’ll encounter historic sites like Óbidos Castle and the Church of Santa Maria.
-The town is also famous for its local specialty, ginjinha, a cherry liqueur served in chocolate cups.
+The old town is also famous for its local specialty, ginjinha, a cherry liqueur served in chocolate cups.

 Óbidos offers a wonderful mix of history, culture, and delicious cuisine, making it a must-visit for those interested in medieval towns and historical exploration.

-Caldas da Rainha, a historic spa town in central Portugal, is famous for its natural thermal springs and therapeutic waters.
+Thermal Springs of Caldas da Rainha Caldas da Rainha, a historic spa town in central Portugal, is famous for its natural hot springs and therapeutic waters.

 Founded in the late 15th century, the town’s healing springs have long attracted visitors seeking relaxation and rejuvenation.